Granuloma anulare classic type L92.0

 This section has been translated automatically.

-Necrobiosis lipoidica (when localized on the lower extremity): telangiectasia, sunken speckly shiny centre, mainly localized on the extensor lower legs.
+Necrobiosis lipoidica (when localized on the lower extremity): Teleangiectasia, sunken, greasy, shiny center, mainly localized on the extensor side of the lower legs.

-Sarcoidosis: mainly in cool skin areas such as the face; typical diascopically detectable intrinsic infiltrate.
+Sarcoidosis: mainly in cool skin areas such as the face; typical diascopically detectable infiltrate.

 Rheumatoid nodules: positive rheumatoid factor or ANA.

-Lichen myxoedematosus: mainly on thighs, trunk, extensor sides of arms and back of hands, with dense, whitish to yellowish papules also in linear arrangement.
+Lichen myxoedematosus: mainly on the thighs, trunk, extensor sides of the arms and back of the hands, with dense, whitish to yellowish papules, also in a linear arrangement.
 Histology is diagnostic.

-Lichen planus anularis: on flexor sides of joints and mucous membrane with typical Wickham's pattern.
+Lichen planus anularis: on the flexor sides of the joints and mucous membrane with typical Wickham's pattern.
 Histology is diagnostic.

-Dermatitis, interstitial, granulomatous with arthritis: very rare, clinical picture has not yet acquired a sharp clinical contour.
+Dermatitis, interstitial, granulomatous with arthritis: very rare, clinical picture has not yet received a clear clinical contour.

 Therapy